-More competition for workerse also means that job seekers are now in the driver's seat, and it's forcing many companies to rethink their traditional recruiting methods and apply new tactics.
+More competition for workers also means that job seekers are now in the driver's seat, and it's forcing many companies to rethink their traditional recruiting methods and apply new tactics.
 If you're among the many hiring managers or recruiters struggling to fill positions right now, consider the following strategies.

-Up the Ante
+Up the ante

-Does this positions truly require a four-year college degree, or would on-the-job experience suffice?
+Does this position truly require a four-year college degree, or would on-the-job experience suffice?
 And is 10 years of experience truly necessary, or would five years be enough?
 If you’re having trouble filling a position – and you can’t afford to offer higher compensation – you may have to re-evaluate your job posting.
 Consider the role for which you’re hiring, and then look at your requirements.
 Are these truly “must-have” qualifications, or is there wiggle room?
 Does a candidate need every single one of these skills coming into the job, or can you train them once hired?
 If you can cut back on some of your job requirements (and are willing to train on the job), you will significantly widen your pool of potential applicants.

-Think Outside the ZIP Code
+Think outside the ZIP code

 No qualified candidates nearby?
 Expand your search parameters and either offer to pay for relocation expenses or do what more and more companies are doing, and hire workers who can work remotely.
 With a remote workforce, you can recruit talent from anywhere in the world, while saving your company the costs of office space, turnover and absenteeism, among other benefits.

 Give candidates a second look